jacobwojoski/dice-stats/README.md

 - Implement Google charts better (Add as Lib instead?)
 - Export data to be saved (Prolly Export as JSON)
 - Import Data to reload old values?
 - Player Loads history if they join game late
+- Setting to choose which dice are tracked